MatMasIt/notesArchive/latest/Inglese/2021/settembre/mercoledì_15/08_57_00/appunti.md

 ### Bliss:
-Katherine Mansfield, masters a narrative technique *Interior monologue/Stream of consciousness*: free flow of thougths, feelings, emotions, sensations in the mind of the character
+Katherine Mansfield, masters a narrative technique *Interior monologue/Stream of consciousness*: free flow of thougths, feelings, emotions, sensations in the mind of the character (theorized by James)

+The verbal expression of a stream of consciousness is an interial
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjU1MzQ1NTcsNTI0ODQ1Nzg5LDExMD
-Q5NTMwMTddfQ==
+eyJoaXN0b3J5IjpbLTkxMjkyNzcxNyw1MjQ4NDU3ODksMTEwND
+k1MzAxN119
 -->